bFan logo with stylized swirl and figure in blue and black with trademark symbol.

 1. Hormonal Disruption

 Prednisone mimics cortisol, a natural hormone produced by the adrenal glands.
-Cortisol plays a key role in regulating metabolism, immune response, and the body’s stress response.
-When prednisone is introduced, it can disrupt the body’s natural hormonal balance—including other important hormones—leading to symptoms such as:
+Cortisol plays a key role in regulating metabolism, immune response, and your body’s stress response.
+When prednisone is introduced, it can disrupt your body’s natural hormonal balance, including other important hormones, which leads to symptoms such as:

 2. Impact on the Hypothalamic-Pituitary-Adrenal (HPA) Axis

-Prednisone suppresses the HPA axis, which is responsible for regulating body temperature and circadian rhythms.
-This suppression can lead to abnormal sweating patterns, particularly at night when the body’s temperature regulation is most vulnerable.
+Prednisone suppresses the HPA axis, which is responsible for regulating your body temperature and circadian rhythms.
+This suppression can lead to abnormal sweating patterns, particularly at night when your body’s temperature regulation is most vulnerable.
 The resulting imbalance may also cause hot flashes during sleep.

 3. Immune System Modulation

-By dampening immune activity, prednisone can alter the body’s normal inflammatory responses, sometimes resulting in fever-like symptoms, including night sweats and hot flashes.
+By dampening immune activity, prednisone can alter your body’s normal inflammatory responses, sometimes resulting in fever-like symptoms, including night sweats and hot flashes.

 4. Metabolic Effects

-Prednisone increases metabolic rate, which can generate excess heat and contribute to sweating, especially during sleep when the body is less able to dissipate heat.
-This metabolic shift can also manifest as sudden hot flashes, compounding the overall discomfort.
+Prednisone increases your metabolic rate, which can generate extra heat and contribute to sweating, especially during sleep when your body is less able to dissipate heat.
+This metabolic shift can also appear as sudden hot flashes, compounding overall discomfort.

 Risk Factors for Prednisone Night Sweats